 🦥 About Me

 Hi, I am Bonan Ruan (阮博男).
-Currently, I am a Ph.D. student (advised by Prof. Zhenkai Liang) in CURIOSITY group at NUS.
+Currently, I am a second-year Ph.D. student (advised by Prof. Zhenkai Liang) in CuriOSity group at NUS.
 I received my Master of Computing degree from NUS, and B.E. degree in Information Security (advised by Prof. Zhijun Ding) at the Tongji University.

 My research interest lies in the interactions of system security, program analysis, and AI for security.
 Currently I focus on vulnerability-related topics.

-[ASE 2024 Demo] VulZoo: A Comprehensive Vulnerability Intelligence Dataset
+[ASE 2024] VulZoo: A Comprehensive Vulnerability Intelligence Dataset

 Bonan Ruan, Jiahao Liu, Weibo Zhao, Zhenkai Liang